yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

 together with everybody.
 Well, that's the idea of a holacracy.
 And it actually works.
 I've seen it many times.

-{% quote The key objective of a project is to end, while an organization's objective is to survive %}
+{% quote The key objective of a project is to end, while an organization's objective is to survive. %}

 However, when we're talking about _project_ management, this very same approach will have catastrophic consequences.
 A project is something very different